rhboot/shim-review/docs/reviewer-guidelines.md

-Ideally, the build should be made using the exact source tarball referenced in the submission guidelines, but so long as the source is **clearly** the same then it's acceptable to use a git repo instead.
+Ideally, the build should be made using the exact source tarball referenced in the submission guidelines, but so long as the source is **clearly** the same, then it's acceptable to use a git repo instead.

 We can no longer accept shim signing submissions for versions before **15.7**.